-Walking Holidays Tuscany, from the South to Siena: A self-guided walking holiday through a Renaissance landscape, from Montepulciano to Siena.
+Walking Holidays Tuscany, from Montepulciano to Siena: A self-guided walking holiday through a Renaissance landscape.
 Enjoy magical scenery, excellent food and wine, and the historic towns of Siena and Pienza.

 This is the Tuscany that you have always dreamed of.
 You will walk among the rolling hills of Renaissance paintings, a landscape of blue sky, golden ochres and lush green; from the classic vineyards of Vino Nobile and Brunello to walled medieval and renaissance towns, and visiting superb churches and abbeys.
 At the end of each day, comfortable, traditional hotels (see ‘Additional Information’ tab).